-Early autumn is the perfect time to explore the bounty of Nova Scotia.
-But don’t limit the feast to Halifax – there’s a big (and delicious) backyard to explore in this East Coast province.
-Here are a few can’t-miss stops:
+If you’re looking for an East Coast road trip, why not explore the bounty of Nova Scotia?
+But don’t limit the feast to Halifax – there’s a big (and delicious) backyard to explore in this East Coast Canada.
+From visiting top Nova Scotia wineries to feasting at lobster shacks to tasting unique brews at Tatamagouche Brewing Company, here are a few can’t-miss culinary experiences:

 May the power of maple compel you!
 Sugar Moon Farm makes maple syrup onsite and serves what some food critics consider to be Canada’s top pancakes.
 After gorging on an all-you-can-eat pancake breakfast, learn about the history and craft of maple sugaring on a guided tour, or hike one of the 30km of trails near the farm.